A state-by-state breakdown of US coronavirus cases - KRDO

 The third case in the state was in Umatilla County, Oregon, officials said, adding it’s considered a presumptive case of community transmission.

+The state’s third patient is a female in her 40s from Pinal County who is currently hospitalized in Maricopa County, said Dr. Cara Christ, the state’s health services director, at a press conference provided to CNN by affiliate KPHO/ KTVK

-One patient identified to have coronavirus “has recovered and is no longer infected with the disease,” state Department of Health Services Director Dr. Cara Christ said Monday.
+One patient with coronavirus “has recovered and is no longer infected with the disease,” she said March 2.

-In Maricopa County, authorities said a man in his 20s has presumptively tested positive.
-He “is a known contact of a presumed positive case outside of Arizona,” and he is recovering at home, health officials said in a news release.

 New Hampshire: 2

-New Hampshire’s first presumptive positive case was an individual who had traveled to Italy recently, state epidemiologist Dr. Benjamin Chan said.
+New Hampshire’s first presumptive positive case was a person who had traveled to Italy recently, state epidemiologist Dr. Benjamin Chan said March 2.

 The second person had contact with the first, officials said.
-Both are now in home isolation.
+Both were in home isolation.

 Nevada: 1

-A Clark County resident is the first “presumed positive” coronavirus case in Nevada, the Southern Nevada Health District announced in a statement.
+A Clark County resident tested positive for coronavirus, the Southern Nevada Health District said March 5.

-The patient, a man in his 50s, told health officials he recently traveled to Washington state and Texas, the statement said.
+The patient, a man in his 50s, told health officials he recently traveled to Washington state and Texas, the district said.

 Tennessee: 1

-The first confirmed case of Covid-19 in Tennessee is an adult male resident from Williamson County, state Department of Health Commissioner Lisa Piercey said in a news conference Thursday.
+A Williamson County man tested positive, the state’s health commissioner, Dr. Lisa Piercey, said March 5.

-Piercey said the infected male has a recent history of out-of-state travel and had just returned home in the past four to five days.
-It is unclear what his travel itinerary was.
-The patient is currently isolated at home with mild symptoms.
+The man has a recent history of out-of-state travel and had just returned home in the past four to five days, Piercey said.
+His travel itinerary was unclear.
+The patient was isolated at home with mild symptoms.

 Wisconsin: 1

-Wisconsin reported its only case of the coronavirus in early February.
-The patient was an adult with a history of travel to Beijing, the Wisconsin Department of Health Services said.
+An adult with a history of travel to Beijing tested positive, the Wisconsin Department of Health Services said February 5.

 Comments

-Note: CORRECTION: This story has been updated to reflect the correct number of cases from people repatriated from the Diamond Princess cruise ship.